Do You Hear Noises In The Attic At Night?

 If the rats in the attic set your traps off without being caught, they will become trap shy and avoid your traps in the future.
 So make sure to place them properly along the runways the first time.
 Since rats often jump over traps, it helps to put two or three in a row.

 If you still can’t catch a rat in the attic, it’s likely because they are happy with the food they are getting outside and aren’t interested in the bait you put on your traps.
 Any successful rat removal requires sealing the entry points on the outside of the house to prevent them from getting back inside in the future.
 If you seal them inside they will get hungry and will be forced to go for your traps.

 Roof Rat Poison

-So, trapping isn’t as easy as popping open the attic access and putting a trap inside.
-At this point, you may considering roof rat poision.
+So, trapping roof rats in the attic isn’t as easy as popping open the attic access and putting a trap inside of it.
+At this point, you may considering roof rat poison.
 Stop considering it.
 Yes, it will kill some of the roof rats.
 No, they will not go die outside while searching for water.